-As a performer, Shona has just closed To Kill A Mockingbird on Broadway where she was an original cast member.
+As a performer, Shona is wrapping up Death of a Salesman, where she had the joy of working with Wendell Pierce when she went on as Linda Loman.
+She started 2022 reprising her role in To Kill a Mockingbird.
 Shona wrapped two movies in 2020: Linoleum with Jim Gaffigan, directed by Colin West, and The Hating Game directed by Peter Hutchings.
 Linoleum will be premiering at the SXSW Festival in March of 2022.
 "The Hating Game" premiered in December 2021, and can be streamed on Apple TV+ and Amazon Prime Video.
 Previous performances include: Yale Repertory Theatre's Mary Jane by award-winning playwright Amy Herzog and Eclipsed by Danai Gurira at Yale Repertory Theatre, John Cariani’s Almost, Maine and Love/Sick with Half Moon Theatre Company.
 Her Off Broadway credits include: New York Theater Workshop, Lincoln Center Directors' Lab, The Public Theater, Circle in the Square, Playwrights Horizons, Manhattan Theatre Club, and La MaMa, e.t.c.
 She has worked at numerous regional theaters, including three years as a company member at Oregon Shakespeare Festival, Yale Repertory Theatre, Williamstown Theater Festival, Actors Theater of Louisville, Stageworks/Hudson, Arena Stage, The Acting Company, Hartford Stage and American Conservatory Theater.
 Her television and film credits include: FOX television series, “Lights Out”, WALK THE FISH directed by Kathleen Man, “Preaching to the Choir: On the One” directed by Charles Randolph-Wright, Third Watch , New York Undercover , Law and Order , One Life to Live, and Trinity.
 She is a Usual Suspect with New York Theatre Workshop, an Audelco Award winner, A Schomburg Fellow and Fulbright Scholar.

 Shona Tucker is an award-winning actress, writer, director, activist, and educator.
 She has graced professional stages throughout the US and in several countries for over 30 years.
 She is a passionate scholar and practitioner who uses her energy and vast experience to tell vibrant stories and assist others in telling their own to better illuminate the human condition.
 Among her other hobbies, she enjoys singing with Souls United of the Hudson Valley whose mission is to sing gospel and spread light and uplift to all.